-We filed a Motion to Strike in your case?
-Here’s some general information on what is a Motion to Strike.
+Have we filed a Motion to Strike in your case?
+If so, here is some general information about a Motion to Strike, why it may be filed and what happens next.

 What is it?